matwilso/maml_numpy/README.md

 As opposed to other meta-learning techniques that use RNNs, MAML only uses feed-forward networks and gradient descent.
 The interesting thing is how it sets up the gradient descent scheme to optimize the network for efficient fine-tuning on the meta-test set.

+In the simplest case, you can think of it as doing 2 forward passes.
+It does:
+1. Forward pass with W
+1. Backward pass to compute gradients dWa
+1. Apply gradients dW (using SGD: W' <-- W - alpha\*dWa)
+1. Another forward pass with W'
+1. Backward pass through the whole thing to compute gradients dWb (NOTE: with respect to input weights W, not W'.
+This is a second order derivative)
+1. Apply gradients dW' (using Adam: W <-- W - alpha\*dWb)

 TODO: equation of gradient descent